Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 You fall behind on your mortgage payments and can’t seem to catch up

 Perhaps you underestimated how much it costs to own and maintain a home.
-Or your company eliminated your long-time position and you’re going back to school.
+Or your company eliminated your long-time position, and you’re going back to school.
 Maybe you’re facing catastrophic medical bills.
-You run the risk of a foreclosure if you miss too many payments.
+You run the risk of foreclosure if you miss too many payments.
 Selling, even at a loss, could be the better alternative.

 You owe significantly more than your home is worth — and you’re struggling financially

-Maybe the real estate market took a dive and you went overboard on past home renovations.
-You’re maxed out on second loans and now you owe more than your home’s value.
+Maybe the real estate market took a dive, and you went overboard on past home renovations.
+You’re maxed out on second loans, and now you owe more than your home’s value.
 Whatever the reason, you’re struggling to keep up with house payments, and you don’t see things changing anytime soon.

 You have to relocate for work

 When it comes to your career, your employer has the power to mandate where you live.
-This holds particularly true for members of the military, when a sudden order moves you to the other side of the country, or another part of the world.
+This holds particularly true for members of the military when a sudden order moves you to the other side of the country or another part of the world.

 You don’t want to become a landlord